 Interpretation of Return on Assets (ROA)

 Return on assets is a measure of how effectively a company uses its assets.
 Higher is this figure, the better is the utilization of the company’s assets.
 E.g., a company may earn profits worth 1 million with an investment of 10 million, giving a ROA of 10%.
 On the other hand, another company can provide the same profit with an investment of just 5 million, giving a ROA of 20%.
 The second company certainly utilizes its resources better because although both are generating the same profits, the second company is doing it with half the investment.
 It’s easier to generate profits if you pump in a huge amount of money.
 But one needs to consider the cost of capital and the opportunity cost as well with every investment being made.

 Thus, investors can use the ROA figure to analyze which company has efficient utilization and make an informed choice before investing in a company.
 One can even compare ROA for a company over a period of 5-10 years.
 An increasing ROA suggests the profitability of the company is increasing.
 On the other hand, a decreasing ROA can indicate that the company’s performance is deteriorating.

 Lower Asset Productivity

 Lower productivity of the assets is the key reason for lower ROAs.
-This can be cured by proper repair and maintenance or replacement of old assets.
+This can be cured by proper repair and maintenance or replacing old assets.
 The techniques of capital budgeting may help solve such dilemmas.

-Too much of wastages could also be inferred as a reason for lower ROA.
-Reducing wastages is a major challenge in most of the manufacturing companies.
-Wastages not only means the product or raw material wastage, the wider meaning of wastage includes idle labor hours, etc. Proper production planning and the process of testing the products at every stage can significantly reduce the wastages.
+Too much wastage could also be inferred as a reason for lower ROA.
+Reducing wastage is a major challenge in most manufacturing companies.
+Wastages not only mean the product or raw material wastage; the broader meaning of wastage includes idle labor hours, etc. Proper production planning and the process of testing the products at every stage can significantly reduce wastage.

 Caution While Using ROA Ratio